simoncurd/hula-lang/README.md

 * Hula is good at object modelling and gluing together services
 * Hula is poor at capturing business logic - this should live in underlying services

+At present Hula is only compatible with Java-based codebases, but support for other languages could be added in the future.

 # Syntax